-According to the Pew Research Center, in 2017, there were 44.4 million foreign-born people living in the United States, 55% of whom were non-citizens.
+According to the Pew Research Center, in 2017, there were 44.4 million foreign-born people living in the United States, 55% of whom do not have citizenship.
 As a result, there are many occasions when a non-citizen may be the beneficiary of the estate of a U.S. citizen, for example, if the non-citizen immigrant married a U.S. citizen.
 There are no laws prohibiting this, though non-citizen spouses—regardless of whether they are in the U.S. legally or illegally—may be treated differently for estate and gift tax purposes.

 No unlimited marital deduction.